 The best Fish Tacos made even tastier with the addition of creamy avocado sauce.
 Shake things up at your next Taco Tuesday night by surprising everyone with these delicious tacos made with fresh cod.

-I’ve made quite a few variations, but this is by far my favorite!
 The easy chili lime marinade adds so much flavor and zest to the fish.
 It also marinates in just a few minutes while you cook the other ingredients, so you don’t have to plan ahead.

 (I ALWAYS forget to plan ahead when I want to make a recipe that requires marinating something for a long time!
 Anyone else?)